david-dick/firefox-marionette/README.md

 ## har

 returns a hashref representing the [http archive](https://en.wikipedia.org/wiki/HAR_\(file_format\)) of the session.
 This function is subject to the [script](https://metacpan.org/pod/Firefox::Marionette::Timeouts#script) timeout, which, by default is 30 seconds.
 It is also possible for the function to hang (until the [script](https://metacpan.org/pod/Firefox::Marionette::Timeouts#script) timeout) if the original [devtools](https://developer.mozilla.org/en-US/docs/Tools) window is closed.
 The hashref has been designed to be accepted by the [Archive::Har](https://metacpan.org/pod/Archive::Har) module.
-This function should be considered experimental.
-Feedback welcome.

     use Firefox::Marionette();
     use Archive::Har();